 Celebrating The Year of Consecrated Life in the Diocese of Lancaster: A special Mass with Bishop Michael Campbell for the Year of Consecrated Life on Tuesday 29th September 2015 at 7:00pm

 Leeds Diocese has a series of events planned for discerners, from October 2013 to June 2015.
 Click here for more information.

-On Sunday November 23rd at 3pm the official launch of the Year for Consecrated Life will take place in Liverpool Cathedral, with evening prayer with Archbishop Malcolm.
+On Sunday November 23rd 2014 the official launch of the Year for Consecrated Life took place in Liverpool Cathedral, with evening prayer with Archbishop Malcolm.
 Click for more details.

 The diocese of Westminster is marking the Year of Consecrated Life by dedicating all the monthly Vocations Discernment Group meetings for young adults to reflections and discussions with members of different religious congregations.
 Click here for more details.

-The opening mass for the Year of Consecrated Life in Westminster Diocese will take place in Westminster Cathedral at 2pm on Saturday 29th November.
+The opening mass for the Year of Consecrated Life in Westminster Diocese took place in Westminster Cathedral on Saturday 29th November 2014.

-Bishop Seamus celebrated mass in St Mary's Cathedral, Newcastle, on November 21st at 12.05pm to open the Year of Consecrated Life.
+Bishop Seamus celebrated mass in St Mary's Cathedral, Newcastle, on November 21st 2014 to open the Year of Consecrated Life.
 This was be the beginning of a series of events to be arranged during the course of the year.

-On Monday 8 December at 7pm there will be the Diocesan Feast Day Mass and the launch of the Year of Consecrated Life in the Cathedral (Barrack Road, Northampton) with Bishop Peter.
+On Monday 8 December at 7pm the Diocesan Feast Day Mass and the launch of the Year of Consecrated Life took place in the Cathedral (Barrack Road, Northampton) with Bishop Peter.